 Step 3.
 Configure Repository Settings

-- In the Account section, select an Azure account whose permissions Veeam Backup for Microsoft Azure will use to access Azure storage accounts that will be used as target locations.
+In the Account section, select an Azure account whose permissions Veeam Backup for Microsoft Azure will use to create the new repository in the target Azure blob container and further to access the repository when performing data protection and recovery tasks.
+It is recommended that you check whether the selected Azure account has all the required permissions to perform the operation.
 For more information on permissions required for the Azure account, see Azure Account Permissions.

-For an account to be displayed in the Azure Account list, it must be added to Veeam Backup for Microsoft Azure as described in section Adding Azure Service Account or Adding Repository Accounts.
+For an account to be displayed in the Account list, it must be added to Veeam Backup for Microsoft Azure as described in section Adding Azure Service Account or Adding Repository Accounts.
 If you have not added the necessary repository account to Veeam Backup for Microsoft Azure beforehand, you can do it without closing the Add Repository wizard.
 To add an account, click Add and complete the Add Repository Account wizard.

 In the Location section, do the following:

-In the Select storage account window, select a storage account where the target blob container resides.
+- Specify a storage account where the target blob container resides.
+To do that, click Specify storage account and select the necessary storage account in the Select storage account window.
 Veeam Backup for Microsoft Azure will use the account to access the backup repository.

-In the Select container window, select a blob container that will be used as a target location for backups of Azure resources.
+- Choose a blob container that will be used as a target location for backups of Azure resources.
+To do that, click Not specified and select the necessary blob container in the Select container window.

 For a container to be displayed in the Container list, it must be created for the selected storage account in the Microsoft Azure portal as described in Microsoft Docs.

 - To create a new folder, select the Create new folder option and specify a name for the folder.
-The maximum length of the name is 256 characters; the dash (/) and backslash (\) characters are not supported.
+The maximum length of the name is 256 characters; the slash (/) and backslash (\) characters are not supported.

 - To use an existing folder, select the Use existing folder option and click Select folder.
 In the Select folder window, select the necessary folder and click Apply.